44jovi/makers-databases/phase2/bite3/exercise1/student-directory-1-design.md

-# Single Table Design Recipe Template
+# Student Directory 1 - Single Table Design Recipe Template

-_Copy this recipe template to design and create a database table from a specification._
+(Databases > Phase 2 > Bite 3 > Exercise 1

 ## 1. Extract nouns from the user stories or specification

 ```
-# EXAMPLE USER STORY:
+# USER STORY:
-# (analyse only the relevant part - here the final line).
+# analyse only the relevant parts

-As a music lover,
+As a coach
-So I can organise my records,
+So I can get to know all students
-I want to keep a list of albums' titles.
+I want to see a list of students' names.

-As a music lover,
+As a coach
-So I can organise my records,
+So I can get to know all students
-I want to keep a list of albums' release year.
+I want to see a list of students' cohorts.
 ```

 ```
 Nouns:

-album, title, release year
+student, name, cohort

 ```

 ## 2. Infer the Table Name and Columns